nodejs/node/BUILDING.md

 may reduce build time.
 For more information, see the [GNU Make Documentation](https://www.gnu.org/software/make/manual/html_node/Parallel.html).

-Note that the above requires that `python` resolves to a supported version of Python.
+The above requires that `python` resolves to a supported version of Python.
 See [Prerequisites](#prerequisites).

 After building, setting up [firewall rules](tools/macos-firewall.sh) can avoid